nikitamishagin/ownvpn/README.md

 https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html

+And you will also need to get access to the "security groups" service from Yandex technical support.
+For reasons I don't understand, this important feature is not provided by default.

 # How to use

 To deploy your own VPN server in Yandex Cloud, you must complete the following steps: